kubeshop/botkube/docs/investigation/rbac/README.md

 ## Process isolation

 We have a full control over how a given plugin is run.
-That means we can use e.g. `chroot` to isolate the plugin process from the rest of the system, in order to avoid reading sensitive credentials or other Kubeconfigs with different permissions.
+That means we can use e.g. `chroot` to isolate the plugin process from the rest of the system, in order to avoid reading sensitive data such as Slack credentials.

 I tested it successfully with a simple separate Go app on my machine.
 However, when I modified the code in Botkube codebase, the plugin's gRPC server exits with an error.